-We depend on our phones and tablets to take photos and have instant access to our social media sites, accounts, and almost any website you can think of.
-When traveling, our devices can help us access maps, post to social media, and can be a light and easy camera-replacement for times when you don’t feel like carrying your camera bag and its necessary (and at times bulky) accessories.
+We depend on our phones and tablets to take photos and have instant access to our social media sites, accounts, and almost any website.
+When traveling, our devices can help us access maps, post to social media, and be a light and easy camera replacement for times when you don’t feel like carrying your camera bag and its necessary (and at times bulky) accessories.

-Well, you’re in luck!
-Complimentary Wi-Fi Service is available on the coaches in many of the countries* you’ll visit as well as in a large proportion of the hotels you’ll stay in.
-While traveling, this complimentary service makes it easy for you to keep in touch with family and friends via e-mail or social networking sites.
+You’re in luck!
+Complimentary Wi-Fi Service is available on the coaches in many countries* you’ll visit as well as in a large proportion of the hotels you’ll stay in.
+While traveling, this complimentary service makes it easy to keep in touch with family and friends via e-mail or social networking sites.
 Meeting new people means new connections and new friends as well!
-You can share your experiences by including #grandeuropean to your posts on Facebook and Twitter.
+You can even share your experiences by tagging #grandeuropean!

-When onboard your coach, it’s important to know that the Wi-Fi works on the 3G mobile phone network.
-Because of this, it cannot handle streaming videos or large photo uploads and your connection will be slower than standard broadband and at times may not be available.
-Best practice is to save your photo uploads until you reach a hotel with standard Wi-fi.
+When on board your coach, it’s important to know that the Wi-Fi works on the 3G mobile phone network.
+Because of this, it cannot handle streaming videos or large photo uploads, and your connection will be slower than standard broadband and sometimes may not be available.
+The best practice is to save your photo uploads until you reach a hotel with standard Wi-Fi.

-Complimentary Wi-Fi Service is available on our coaches in many of the countries* you’ll visit as well as in a large proportion of the hotels you’ll stay in.
+Complimentary Wi-Fi Service is available on our coaches in many countries* you’ll visit as well as in a large proportion of the hotels you’ll stay in.